autred/blog/faq.md

 This data comes from replay files (not the WebAPI), and there are several reasons:

-* The replay isn't ready yet.
+* The match was just played.
 There is usually a delay after the match (~10 minutes) while we wait for Valve to make the replay downloadable.

 * The replay might not be available.
 This happens occasionally, particularly in the SEA region.
 If you can't get the replay in the client, we can't get it either.